bobbyearl/resume/README.md

 ### Systems Engineer - VarnerMiller

 *07/2008 - 05/2013*
 *02/2006 - 11/2006*

 As Systems Engineer:

-- Developed XML-driven delivery platforms, known as the VarnerMiller Learning Environment (VLE) in several core languages, including ActionScript 3, JavaScript, and PHP.
+- Developed XML drive delivery platforms, known as the VarnerMiller Learning Environment (VLE) in several core languages, including ActionScript 3, JavaScript, and PHP.
 - Using the VLE platform, delivered SCORM conformant, Section 508 compliant training courses to over 10 federal agencies and private citizens, including the Department of Defense, Department of Homeland Security, FDA, and USDA.
 - For a national Department of Education assessment, created C# architecture to manage game state, scene logic, and client API integration for Unity3D games.
 - Redesigned, implemented, and maintained website and social media presence.